sanchit-sehgal/sacai-engine/uci.md

 ## UCI Protocol

-SACAI engine supports the use of the UCI (Universal Chess Interface) protocol between the executable application and any UCI-supported chess GUI.
+SACAI engine supports the use of the UCI (Universal Chess Interface) protocol between the executable application and any UCI-supported chess GUI (Graphical User-Interface).
 With UCI, the engine is able to successfully communicate between a variety of different GUIs, including (but not limited to):
 * ArenaChess GUI
 * Cutechess
 * Chessbase